 Matthew S. Kane

-My role is to help practice owners and managers step back and get clarity.
+My role is to help practice owners and managers step back and get that clarity.

-I review how your practice handles systems, access, backups, and basic safeguards; then translate that into plain language so you understand where you’re exposed, what actually matters today, and what can safely wait.
+I review how administrative responsibilities are handled across the practice; including systems, access, handoffs, documentation, and basic safeguards.
+I then translate that into plain language so you can see where risk is concentrated, what truly matters today, and what can safely wait.

-Most engagements begin with a one-time IT & security snapshot.
+Most engagements begin with a one-time Administrative Risk & Continuity Snapshot.
 This is a focused review that results in a short, written summary outlining:

 There are no contracts, no software sales, and no ongoing commitments.